viamrobotics/docs/docs/get-started/drive-rover.md

 Follow these steps to get your rover ready inside the Viam app and write code to control it:

 {{< tabs >}}
-{{% tab name="Rented Try Viam Rover" %}}
+{{% tab name="Borrowed Try Viam Rover" %}}
 {{< expand "Step 1: Borrow a Viam Rover" >}}

 Go to [Try Viam](https://app.viam.com/try) and borrow a rover.
 If a rover is available, the rover will take up to 30 seconds to be configured for you.

 {{< alert title="Tip" color="tip" >}}
-If you are running out of time during your rental, you can [extend your rover rental](/appendix/try-viam/reserve-a-rover/#extend-your-reservation) as long as there are no other reservations.
+If you are running out of time during your session, you can [extend your rover session](/appendix/try-viam/reserve-a-rover/#extend-your-reservation) as long as there are no other reservations.
 {{< /alert >}}

 {{< /expand >}}